dasch-swiss/dsp-api/docs/src/paradox/07-sipi/sipi-and-knora.md

 message (here: `StillImageFileValueV1`) to save the data to the triplestore.

-### Further Handling of the GUI and the non-GUI case in the Values Responder
+#### Change the Digital Representation of a Resource

+The request is taken care of in `ValuesRouteV1.scala`.
+The PUT request is handled in path `v1/filevalue/{resIri}` which receives the resource Iri as a part of the URL: *The submitted file will update the existing file value of the given resource.*

+The file parameters are submitted as json and are parsed into a `ChangeFileValueApiRequestV1`.
+To represent the conversion request for the Sipi responder, a `SipiResponderConversionFileRequestV1` is created.
+A `ChangeFileValueRequestV1` containing the resource Iri and the message for Sipi is then created and sent to the values responder.

 In the values responder, `ChangeFileValueRequestV1` is passed to the method `changeFileValueV1`.
 Unlike ordinary value change requests, the Iris of the value objects to be updated are not known yet.
 Because of this, all the existing file values of the given resource Iri have to be queried first.
-Also their quality levels are queried because in case of a `StillImageFileValue`, we have to deal with a file value for the thumbnail and another one for the full quality representation.
-When these two file values are being updated, the quality levels have to be considered for the sake of consistency (otherwise a full quality value's `knora-base:previous-value` may point to a thumbnail file value).

 With the file values being returned, we actually know about the current Iris of the value objects.
-Now the Sipi responder is called to handle the file conversion request (see @ref:[Further Handling of the GUI and the non GUI-case in the Resources Responder](#further-handling-of-the-gui-and-the-non-gui-case-in-the-resources-responder)).
+Now the Sipi responder is called to handle the file conversion request (see @ref:[Further Processing in the Resources Responder](#further-processing-in-the-resources-responder)).
 After that, it is checked that the `file_type` returned by Sipi responder corresponds to the property type of the existing file values.
 For example, if the `file_type` is an image, the property pointing to the